-The role of the Preventive Controls Qualified Individual (PCQI) takes center-stage when determining corporate compliance within the Food and Drug Administration’s (FDA) Hazard Analysis and Risk-based Preventive Control (HARPC) rule.
+The role of the Preventive Controls Qualified Individual (PCQI) takes center-stage when determining corporate compliance within the U.S. Food and Drug Administration’s (FDA) Hazard Analysis and Risk-based Preventive Control (HARPC) rule.
 PCQI compliance is an important role shouldering a lot of responsibility, so it is essential to understand the details.

 Preventing foodborne illnesses through the safe preparation of food products for human consumption requires food and beverage facilities to “have at least one PCQI to perform or oversee the preparation of a food safety plan, validate the preventive controls, review records and perform reanalysis of the food safety plan.”